microsoft/EntraSuite-Training/Scenarios/Scenario3.md

 ## Request hacking site access
 In this section, we validate that a SOC team user can request access to hacking sites.

-1. Sign in to the device where you have installed the Global Secure Access client with a user that is a member of the SOC team (or a user that has authorization to request access to the example Internet Access – Allow Hacking sites access package).
+1. Sign in to the device where you have installed the Global Secure Access client with a user that is a member of the SOC team (or a user that has authorization to request access to the example Internet Access ï¿½ Allow Hacking sites access package).
 2. In a browser, validate blocked access to a site in the hacking category that the baseline security profile blocks.
 For example, hackthissite.org.

     ![imagen 28](../images/IA-28.png)

 3. Browse to https://myaccess.microsoft.com.
 Select **Access packages**.
-Select **Request** for the *Internet Access – Allow Hacking sites* access package.
+Select **Request** for the *Internet Access ï¿½ Allow Hacking sites* access package.
 4. Select **Continue**.
 Select **Request**.
 5. If you configured approval for the access package, sign in as an approver.
 Browse to https://myaccess.microsoft.com.
 Approve the request.
 6. Sign in as a SOC team user.
 Browse to https://myaccess.microsoft.com.
 Select **Request history**.
-Validate your request status to Internet Access – Allow Hacking sites is **Delivered**.
+Validate your request status to Internet Access ï¿½ Allow Hacking sites is **Delivered**.
 7. New settings may take a few minutes to apply.
 To speed up the process, right-click the Global Secure Access icon in the system tray.
 Select **Log in as a different user**.
 Sign in again.
 8. Try accessing sites in the hacking category that the baseline security profile blocks.
 Validate that you can successfully browse them.
 For example, try browsing hackthissite.org.